joinpursuit/Pursuit-Core-iOS/mvc-view-lifecycle/lifecycle-and-controls/README.md

 ### 6. Controls - Slider

 A slider represents a continuous set of values between a minimum and a maximum.
+Wow!
+That's almost like... a Range?

 We can access the current value by looking at:

-- value: Float
+- value: `Float`

 ```swift
 class SliderViewController: UIViewController {